-The school should have been in existence for five full years, that is, from at least September 2013 and tested grades must have been part of the school for at least the past three years.
+The school has been in existence for five full years, that is, from at least September 2015 and grades participating in statewide assessments must have been part of the school for at least the three years prior to September 2019.

 The nominated school has no history of testing irregularities, nor have charges of irregularities been brought against the school at the time of nomination.
 If irregularities are later discovered and proven by the state, the U.S. Department of Education reserves the right to disqualify a school’s application and/or rescind a school’s award.